UW-GDA/nz-landslides/README.md

 ### DEM differencing

+Merge three LIDAR datasets into DEMs for analysis.

 ### NDVI analysis

+Use Landsat imagery from 2015 to 2024 to compute NDVI values in the area of interest using the Python rasterstats package.

 ### DEM analysis
 Use of Whitebox geospatial to perform flow routing, roughness, slope, and aspect calculations.